forwardemail/forwardemail.net/app/views/faq/index.md

 ## How is it free

-The service continues to run thanks to [donations](/donate) and users that upgraded to paid plans.
-We want to provide a free alternative (since we feel bad) for people that are using closed-source forwarding services (and subsequently risking their privacy and security).
+The service continues to run thanks to users that upgraded to paid plans.
+We want to provide a free alternative for people that are using closed-source forwarding services (and subsequently risking their privacy and security).

 ## What is the max email size limit